dps923/winter2020/notes/week02.md

 <br>

-### Friday plan
+### Monday plan

-To start the session, we will briefly cover the leftover topic from Wednesday, [UI object table view](https://dps923.ca/notes/interaction-essentials#ui-object---table-view).
+To start the session, we will briefly cover the leftover topic from Thursday, [UI object table view](https://dps923.ca/notes/interaction-essentials#ui-object---table-view).

-Then, we discuss a new topic in the [first programming assignment](/graded-work/assign1) - requesting data from a web API.
+Then, we discuss a new topic in the first programming assignment - requesting data from a web API.
 The [topic notes are linked here](webapi-request-intro-sync).

 We will also get a gentle [introduction to debugging](debug-intro).